VelonSocks

 Before Mockups

-If the fiber direction is still open, settle that first in the materials guide because yarn choice affects how colors and structures behave.
+If the yarn route is still open, settle that first in the materials guide and the construction guide.

 Visibility

-Best for short text, stripes, and simple brand marks.
-It stays visible in wear, but very fine detail may still distort when the cuff stretches.
+Best for short text, stripes, and simple marks.
+It stays visible in wear, but fine detail can still distort when the cuff stretches.

-The main branding zone for crew and OTC socks.
-This is where larger logos and repeating graphics usually work best if contrast is strong enough.
+Usually the strongest branding zone for crew and OTC socks.
+Larger logos and repeating graphics work best here when contrast is strong enough.

-Useful for slogans, sizing, and anti-slip notes, but should not carry the entire visual identity because it is less visible at retail and in wear.
+Useful for slogans, size marks, or grip-related communication, but should not carry the whole visual identity because it is less visible at retail.

 Best treated as functional accents.
-These zones can support color blocking and durability cues, but are weaker places for detailed brand storytelling.
+These zones support color blocking and reinforcement cues more reliably than detailed logo storytelling.

 Format